JendaSochu/digital-elektronic-1/06-counter/README.md

-# Lab 6: Marek Coufal
+# Lab 6: Jan Socha

    | **Time interval** | **Number of clk periods** | **Number of clk periods in hex** | **Number of clk periods in binary** |
    | :-: | :-: | :-: | :-: |